3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Do I need a permit for a sunroom in Kelowna?

 Yes, most sunroom additions require a building permit from the City of Kelowna.
 4-season rooms that add habitable square footage have more stringent requirements under BC Building Code.
 Permit timelines typically run 2-6 weeks.
-We assist with the permit process as part of our service, handling the paperwork and engineering requirements on your behalf.
+When you get your quote, we’ll tell you exactly what your project needs so there are no surprises.

 What’s the difference between a sunroom and a 3-season room?